shsagir/play-area-sync/docs/sftp-uni.md

 The workflow has been tested with (macOS commercial) SFTP client Transmit from Panic.

-## Troubleshooting authentication
+## Troubleshooting SFTP

 Got an error when trying to login? fortrabbit supports username + password and public key authentication.
 Please continue here to troubleshoot access:

 * [See the access methods article](/access-methods)

+### Blacklisting

+We are actively filtering deployment traffic for security reasons: too many falsy login attempts or parallel connections are considered dangerous and will get blacklisted.

+When you have tried to connect to often, you might got blacklisted, you can:

+1. <a href="" onclick="Intercom('showNewMessage', 'I might have been blacklisted, my IP is: __.__.__.__')">Ask us</a> to remove your IP from the blacklisting ban.
+2. Get a new IP by disconnecting from the internet shortly.

+## Further readings

-## About SFTP
+### About SFTP

 SFTP stands for SSH File Transfer Protocol.
 It's a separate protocol packaged with [SSH](/ssh-uni) — think of it as the little sister of SSH.
 SFTP is very different than FTP or FTPS but all clients will speak it anyways, so for the usage it doesn't really makes a difference.
 Mostly, SFTP is preferable to FTP because of its underlying security features.

-## Mixing deployment methods
+### Mixing deployment methods

-Please see our [deployment methods article](deployment-methods-uni) to learn how the diffrent ways to deploy code work side by side.
+Please see our [deployment methods article](deployment-methods-uni) to learn how the different ways to deploy code work side by side.